enisHatipoglu23/Bootcamp-Projects/tourismAgency/README.md

 ### Employee
 - The employee is responsible for areas such as hotel management, room management, season management and reservation transactions.
 - When the employee logs in, the employee screen opens.
 From this screen, you have the authority to list, update and delete hotels.
-- You can also add a new hotel via a button on the same screen.<br>
+- Employee can also add a new hotel via add hotel button on the same screen.
+- In the room tab employee can see all available rooms and also can filter rooms by hotel name, by season date and by city.
+Via add room button employee can add room.
+- When you right-click on the hotel to be processed, a pop-up menu with delete, update and add reservation options opens.
+- In the reservation tab employee can see all active reservations and has pop-up menu with delete and update options.<br>

 ![employee](https://github.com/enisHatipoglu23/Bootcamp-Projects/assets/83842630/2352c6a3-1e2c-4947-9438-072eb1059280)